NFL cheerleading: Criticism and controversies

-However, defenders and proponents of NFL cheerleading have stated it helps young women engage with the NFL at the most visible and prominent level, provide the NFL with role models for its female fans, and are a cost-effective way of promoting a team at events.
-Also, NFL cheerleading squads have been used as advocates from their teams for female empowerment or LGBT rights.
+However, defenders and proponents of NFL cheerleading have stated it helps young women engage with the NFL at the most visible and prominent level, provides the NFL with role models for its female fans, and are a cost-effective way of promoting a team at events.
+Also, NFL cheerleading squads have been used as advocates for their teams for female empowerment or LGBT rights.

-NFL spokesperson David Tossell in 2013 defended NFL cheerleading by stating "Cheerleading has a long tradition in the majority of American sports at both professional and amateur levels; Cheerleaders are part of American football culture from youth leagues to the NFL and are part of the game day experience for our fans."
+NFL spokesperson David Tossell in 2013 defended NFL cheerleading by stating, "Cheerleading has a long tradition in the majority of American sports at both professional and amateur levels; cheerleaders are part of American football culture from youth leagues to the NFL and are part of the game day experience for our fans."

 Male NFL cheerleaders have increased in the 2010s to help offset changing societal attitudes and concerns that NFL cheerleading was sexist.

 Pro Bowl

 A top honor for an NFL cheerleader is to be selected as a Pro Bowl cheerleader, with one from each team attending.
 The Pro Bowl Cheerleaders were founded in 1992 and directed by Jay Howarth and Angela King-Twitero.
 Each year, one squad member from every NFL team is chosen to participate in the collective Pro Bowl cheerleading squad.
 They are picked by either their own squads or by the fans via internet polling.